KireniaMaytin/Python/read_me_python.md

 # Python

-Welcome to my Data Analyst portfolio!
+Welcome!
 These are my Python projects.

 **FoodHub Project**